 I finally ran to the bathroom because I was trying to muffle out their screams.
 Those screams still haunt me.
 I told my husband that I was going to bed.
 When I woke up…I wanted to sign that they EVER lived in my house.
 I tried to erase all the memories….as short-lived, as they were….they were still my kids.
 They stole my heart.
 I told him I would not get up until I knew it was all gone.
 He took care of everything.
 Losing children in that manner is like my kids died and I didn’t even get visitation to say goodbye.
 I didn’t know where they were or if they were safe.
 Also, if they were back with an unsafe mom, were they hurt.
 Nothing.
 I knew nothing and I still don’t.

 My depression escalated quickly…to the point where the doctor thought I was going to kill myself (which I wasn’t).
 He put me on antidepressants and some other meds to help even me out and get me out of bed.
 That was in January of the next year.
 I don’t really remember much of the rest of that time.
 My next good memory was when Gigi and Catfish moved in with us in March.
 That is a whole new chapter.

 I left.
-I couldn’t be that close to my kids and not be allowed to love them.
-I couldn’t be safe around that evil woman whom I still have not forgiven.
+There was no way I could be that close to my kids and not be allowed to love them.
+Sadly, I couldn’t be safe around that evil woman whom I still have not forgiven.
 I simply couldn’t.
-Bart did go the next year and he did take a couple of pictures for me but they didn’t remember him.
+Bart did go the next year, and he did take a couple of pictures for me, but they didn’t remember him.
 That is the last pic I have of them.

 Grayce and Daniel came to live with us in March of that following year.
 It has been difficult with moments of glory.
 Our adoption was about 2 years after they moved in with us.
 We had to do LOTS of therapy, lots of counsel, lots of trials (you know, where there is a judge) and lots of red tape to get through, but we did it.

 They are all my blessings.
-Every single one of them are worth it.
+Every single one of them is worth it.